Cosmic ray-driven bioenergetics for Life in Molecular Clouds: Cosmic ray-driven bioenergetics and the origin of chemiosmosis

 where ${\rm X}$ is the neutral molecular in nebula, such as ${\rm CO}$, ${\rm H_2O}$, ${\rm N_2}$ and so on.
-The products of the reaction between ${\rm H^+_2}$ ions and carbon compound may be important in the synthesis of organic molecules for creatures in molecular clouds.
-From the above discussions, we can see that hydrogen atoms are naturally produced from the CR ionization process.
-These hydrogen atoms can further be ionized by CR or generate hydrogen molecules through the grain-catalyzed reaction
+The products of the reaction between ${\rm H^+_2}$ ions and carbon compounds may be crucial for synthesizing the organic molecules of lifeforms in molecular clouds.
+The hydrogen atoms are further ionized to $\rm H^+$ or form hydrogen molecules through a grain-catalyzed reaction

 In general, the cellular fluid of molecular cloud life is a mixture of hydrogen molecules, hydrogen atoms and protons.